onegronm/wisdom-pet-medicine-microservices-azure/README.md

 ## Domain or Application Core Layer
 - The domain model for a microservice or bounded context, reflects understanding of the business domain.
+- Holds the business model, which includes entities, services, and interfaces.
 - Responsible for representing concepts of the business and business rules.
 - Use and control state that reflects the business situation.
 It must capture the rules, behavior, business language, and constraints of the single Bounded Context.
 - Class library with domain entities.
 Ideally, it must not take dependency on any other layer.
+- Include abstractions for operations that will be performed using Infrastructure, such as data access, file system access, network calls, etc.
 - **Entities**
 - **Aggregates (groups of entities)**
 - **Interfaces**